JonKing93/Github-Tutorial-Workshop/workshop/exercise-9.md

 ## D) Resolve a merge conflict

-If you've caused a merge conflict, then Github Desktop will display a warning message above the merge button.
+As we saw in part B, if you've caused a merge conflict, then Github Desktop will display a warning message above the merge button.
 Go ahead and click the merge button anyways.
 This will open a window that lists the conflicted files.
 For example:

 ![A file browser indicates that the ingredient.txt file is causing the merge conflict.](..\assets\images\E9\browse-conflict.png)